 - All of the prescribed requirements for the Anthropology major or minor.

-- Four upper division courses either from the archaeology core course list or from those with a special relevance to archaeological issues.
+- Four upper-division courses either from the archaeology core course list or from those with special relevance to archaeological issues.
 A minimum of the two courses must be selected from among the core courses.

 - An archaeological field school and/or an internship in a museum or cultural resource management firm.
 Selection of an internship or field school should be made in consultation with the program director and the Internship Coordinator.

-Students wishing more information on the Archaeology Special Emphasis Program should contact Dr. Lisa Kealhofer at 408-554-6810.
+Students wishing more information on the Archaeology Special Emphasis Program should contact Professor Lisa Kealhofer.

 The Applied Anthropology Emphasis prepares students to use their anthropological knowledge to address human problems in careers outside the university.
 Through course work and related internships, students will gain a better understanding of how anthropological perspectives and skills can be used practically in occupations related to health and medicine, international development, environment, government, business and education, immigration, and poverty.